-Tuition and related program fees for new students become due ten (10) business days prior to the first day of class unless the student has made alternate arrangements with the financial aid office.
+Tuition and related program fees for new students become due ten business days prior to the first day of class unless the student has made alternate arrangements with the financial aid office.
 Alternate arrangements may include various forms of financial aid or entering into a payment plan with YCST.

-Thereafter, tuition and fees for each succeeding payment period of a student's selected program become due ten (10) business days prior to the start of that payment period.
+Thereafter, tuition and fees for each succeeding payment period of a student's selected program become due ten business days prior to the start of that payment period.
 Students may not proceed onto a subsequent payment period unless all tuition and fees that are due have been paid or the student has made alternate arrangements with the financial aid office.

 Failure to address program charges will result in dismissal by YCST.
 Students in the Practical Nursing program will not be permitted to sit for final exams if any current tuition and fees are unpaid.
-Students who are up-to-date with their payment arrangements (i.e. monthly payment plan, financial aid requirement) are considered paid for testing purposes.
+Students who are up-to-date with their payment arrangements (i.e., monthly payment plan, financial aid requirement) are considered paid for testing purposes.

-Tuition and fees per program of study as of the published date are outlined in the catalog section of this handbook.
+Tuition and fees per program of study as of the published date are outlined in the catalog section of this Catalog & Handbook.
 Please note that tuition and fees are subject to periodic adjustment.
-For additional information regarding tuition and/or fees, contact the Adult Education/Practical Nursing program office.
+For additional information regarding tuition and/or fees, contact the Adult & Continuing Education Center/Practical Nursing office.

 FULL TIME DIPLOMA PROGRAM TUITION LAB/ TECH FEE

-Automotive Technology \$11,410 \$1,050
+Automotive Technology \$11,925 \$1,100

-Cosmetology \$13,040 \$1,050
+Cosmetology \$13,630 \$1,100

-Dental Assistant \$11,410 \$1,050
+Dental Assistant \$11,925 \$1,100

-HVAC Technology \$11,410 \$1,050
+HVAC Technology \$11,925 \$1,100

-Mechatronics & Industrial Controls \$11,410 \$1,050
+Mechatronics & Industrial Controls \$11,925 \$1,100

-Medical Assistant \$11,410 \$1,050
+Medical Assistant \$11,925 \$1,100

-Medical Billing & Coding \$11,410 \$1,050
+Medical Billing & Coding \$11,925 \$1,100

-Practical Nursing (In-State) \$14,230 \$1,050
+Practical Nursing (In-State) \$14,870 \$1,100

-Practical Nursing (Out-of-State) \$16,090 \$1,050
+Practical Nursing (Out-of-State) \$16,890 \$1,100

-Welding Technology \$11,410 \$1,050
+Welding Technology \$11,925 \$1,100